Computationally-efficient Graph Modeling with Refined Graph Random Features: Additional Experimental Details

 \subsection{Node Clustering}

 We follow the same setup as ~\citep{general_grfs} except that the number of clusters is based upon the actual number of different classes.
 Thus we use $p_{halt} = 0.1$, $m=16$.
-To get details of the dataset please see ~\cite{ivashkin2016logarithmic}.
+To get details of the dataset, please see ~\cite{ivashkin2016logarithmic}.
+In table~\ref{table:node_cluster_extend}, we compare GRF++ with 5 other methods : Louvain, Spectral, GRF, KCenters and Propagation.
+Our method is competitive across all datasets and outperforms all methods on 3 out of 5 datasets.